PierreMarchand20/personal_webpage/content/post/2019_06_Extensions_for_VS_Code/index.md

 +++
-title = "Extensions for VS Code" subtitle = ""
+title = "Some extensions for VS Code in 2019" subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = ""
+summary = "A small list of extensions for VSCode I use"

 date = 2019-06-06T23:53:10+02:00
 draft = false